In this coronavirus era, in which schools have had to follow the preventive measures against…

 An exceptional advisor

 Juan: Rafael came up with idea, and with the help of Ivette, we immersed ourselves in the United States federal market.
-In our first conversation, we saw that his company qualified for certifications (HUBZone and EDWOSB, from the SBA, and WBENC WBE, from the private sector).
+In our first conversation, we saw that her company qualified for certifications (HUBZone and EDWOSB, from the SBA, and WBENC WBE, from the private sector).
 For us, that was almost science fiction, it was something we did not understand at first.
 Rafael transformed our company’s image and profile, the Capability Statement.
 Now we are working with a completely different approach.
 We look for interesting prospects for Nitrotel Manufacturing and identify platforms according to that profile.

 Ivette: Marrero has been a fundamental piece to obtain the certifications.
 Without him and his team, I would say this would have been impossible.
 He guided us in everything: how to become a government provider and participate in government projects; how to give the right approach to the website, how to design the right type of business cards, how to manage social media… In a nutshell, he’s been a key player in everything.